Elliot Lawrence: Life and career

 After 1960, Lawrence gave up jazz and began composing and arranging for television, film, and stage.
 He won the Tony Award for his second show, How to Succeed in Business Without Really Trying in 1962.
 This led to a 16-year career as a Broadway Conductor and musical director and later to his almost 50-year career as the "go to" conductor for big television events and specials.

 Television

-Among his many television credits, Elliot was the musical director and conductor for every Tony Award telecast from 1965 (its first year on T.V.) to 2011, and other big gala shows like Night of the 100 Stars 1 (1982) 1 and 2 (1985), the Bicentennial Celebration for the Statue of Liberty (1986 at Giants Stadium) and The Kennedy Center Honors (from 2000 to 2006).
+Among his many television credits, Elliot was the musical director and conductor for every Tony Award telecast from 1965 (its first year on television) to 2011, and other big gala shows like Night of the 100 Stars 1 (1982) 1 and 2 (1985), the Bicentennial Celebration for the Statue of Liberty (1986 at Giants Stadium) and The Kennedy Center Honors (from 2000 to 2006).

 Film

 As a composer, Elliot Lawrence scored the movies Network and The French Connection.

 Awards

 As a musical director Elliot won nine Emmy awards for musical direction and been nominated for many others.